AI Summary of Peer-Reviewed Research

 Key points

-• Academic boredom was negatively linked with self-regulation, critical thinking, and self-efficacy.
+• Academic boredom was negatively related to self-regulation, critical thinking, and self-efficacy.

-• Academic boredom was negatively associated with both engagement and performance overall.
+• Academic boredom was negatively associated with both engagement and performance.

-• Class-related boredom was linked to lower engagement but not to performance.
+• Class-related boredom was negatively associated with engagement, but not with performance.

 Disclosure